ShehryarHanif/uniBids/README.md

 ### Frontend

-In **/src/App** is where we implement the frontend using Reacts framework:
+In **/src/App**, the frontend is implemented by using React's framework:

 - **APICalls**: One file manages the API for login, so that the website state is different for a logged-in user
 - **Components**: Reusable components can be used for the pages, so that the structure is better